 Be careful when publishing hundreds of city pages with similar content, as it may trigger an algorithmic filter that dilutes your website’s overall rankings.
 Instead, the best strategy is to make each page as unique as possible.

-You might wonder how to diversify your location pages in a way that satisfies search engines and their users.
+You might wonder how to diversify your location pages to satisfy search engines and their users.
 The answer is DataPins: a local SEO tool for contractors.

 DataPins allows contractors to drop pins at each job they perform and automatically publish them to the corresponding location page.
 The tool also sends review requests through email and text messages.